 The following tips can help you manage fluid retention:

-- Ask a doctor about prescribing a diuretic medication (medication that increases urination) to rid the body of excess water.
+- Ask a doctor about prescribing a medication that increases urination, called a diuretic, to rid the body of excess water.

 - Lower the amount of salt in your diet.